shwina/python-102/docs/testing.rst

 .. literalinclude:: ../code/flip_string.py
    :caption: flip_string.py

-* What test cases did you come up with?
-Why did you choose those test cases?
+* What tests did you come up with?
+Why did you choose those tests?
 * How did you organize and execute your tests?
 * Can the results of your tests help you figure out what problem(s) there might be with the code?